Middle-aged patient presenting with chest pain. Describe the ECG.

 This ECG is a good example of high lateral STEMI:

 - ST elevation is confined primarily to the high lateral leads I and aVL

 - There is reciprocal ST depression in the inferior leads II, III and aVF

 - The deep Q waves and poor R wave progression in V1-4 suggest prior anteroseptal infarction or dilated cardiomyopathy

 High lateral STEMI is classically associated with occlusion of the first diagonal branch (D1) of the LAD, but may also occur with occlusion of the obtuse marginal branch (OM) of the circumflex artery, or the ramus intermedius.

 High lateral STEMI may be extremely subtle.
 Sometimes the only clue is the presence of new inferior ST depression.
-Such localised ST depression should always be considered to be reciprocal change rather than “inferior ischaemia” as subendocardial ischaemia does not localise.
+Such localised ST depression should always be considered to be reciprocal change rather than “inferior ischaemia” as ST depression does not localise.